Marios Tofi: Biography

 Marios Tofi was born on 24 February 1990 in Athens, Greece to Cypriot parents.
 Marios Tofi has been living in Famagusta, Cyprus since five years old.
 From the age of eight, Marios has demonstrated an interest and passion for music, singing and dance.
-He has got the proper musical education from the beginning.
-He has been studying piano, guitar, tenor saxophone, theory of music and taking vocal courses.
+He got proper musical education from the beginning.
+He studied piano, guitar, tenor saxophone, theory of music and taking vocal courses.
 He also studied Classical Ballet, Latin and Flamenco for seven years.
 He speaks Greek, English and now is studying Spanish and French lessons.
 He sings in Greek, English, Spanish, Italian, French and other languages.
 Marios, loves performing live in big music events and festivals, he likes close contact with the audience when performing and his performances are always dynamic, full of energy and passion.
 He performed in several concerts and festivals in United Kingdom, Latvia, Lithuania, Bulgaria, Poland, Spain, Italy, Malta, Norway, Estonia, Macedonia, Czech Republic, Belarus, Germany, Romania, Greece, Cyprus, and much more.
 Marios also collaborated with Greek, Cypriot and European famous artists in live concerts and live TV shows in several countries.

-1999 - The Beginning
+1999 – The Beginning

 In April 1999, Marios participated in the 1st Pancyprian Performing Contest where he placed 1st.
 The contest was organized by the Cypriot broadcaster CyBC.

 In June 1999, he participated in the local contest of "Kataklysmos" Festival in Larnaca, Cyprus where he placed 1st.

 In September 2003, the company "Chris Cash & Carry" and Marios collaborated for a school advertisement.
 It was a very successful advertisement and as a result the sales of the supermarket doubled.
 After this success, in December 2003 he accepted a second proposal from the supermarket "Chris Cash & Carry" for their Christmas advertisement, again with a successful outcome.

-2004 - Junior Eurovision Song Contest
+2004 – Junior Eurovision Song Contest

 On 7 September 2004, Marios was selected from 54 entries to represent Cyprus at the 2nd Junior Eurovision Song Contest on 20 November 2004 in Norway by televoting and by jury.
-After that, he has had a tour in order to present his very successful song "Onira" (Music/Lyrics: Marios Tofi).
+After that, he has had a tour to present his very successful song "Onira" (Music/Lyrics: Marios Tofi).
 Also he had many appearances in Malta, United Kingdom, Latvia, Greece and other countries.

 On 20 November 2004, in Lillehammer, Norway he took the very well 8th place from eighteen countries.
 After Junior Eurovision Song Contest he accepted many invitations from several countries to participate in their festivals.

 On 27 November 2004, in Barcelona, Spain he invited to present his song on their victory celebration in Junior Eurovision Song Contest 2004.
 It was a special invitation to perform among famous Spanish artists and having in mind that he was the only guest star from the Junior Eurovision Song Contest.